NickSwainston/pulsar_spectra/docs/spectral_fit.rst

     \beta = - \log L_t,

 we make use of the ``scipy.stats.t.logpdf`` function in ``SciPy``.
-Since the :math:`t` distribution is continuous everywhere, is can be used to include upper/lower limits in the fit by constructing a `Tobit likelihood <https://en.wikipedia.org/wiki/Tobit_model>`_ (i.e. using the CDF rather than the PDF of the distribution).
+Using the :math:`t` distribution, it is straight-forward to include upper/lower limits in the fit by constructing a `Tobit likelihood <https://en.wikipedia.org/wiki/Tobit_model>`_, which uses the CDF rather than the PDF of the distribution.

+.. _model-selection:

 Model Selection
 ---------------